jquirossoto/cross-platform-sam-local-lambda-to-lambda-invoke/README.md

 # cross-platform-sam-local-lambda2lambda-invoke

-Simple project that shows how to implement cross-platform (Windows, Linux, Mac) AWS SAM local lambda 2 lambda invocations.
+Simple project that shows how to implement cross-platform (Windows, Linux, Mac) AWS SAM local lambda to lambda invocations.

 To run the application in Windows or Mac, execute `npm run start`.